Skip to main content

 All About Life Jackets (Personal Flotation Devices or, PFD’s)

 Accidents on the water happen fast.
-U.S. Coast Guard statistics showed in 2022 that drownings were the main cause of deaths in recreational boating.
+U.S. Coast Guard statistics showed in 2023 that drownings were the main cause of deaths in recreational boating.
 Why?
 Boaters weren't wearing life jackets.
-In Oregon, 10 out of 16 deaths in 2022 were not wearing a life jacket.
+In Oregon, 11 out of 14 recreational boating fatality victims in 2023 were not wearing a life jacket.
 Life jackets improve the odds of surviving an incident.

 Life jacket styles are available for any boating activity: